Real Estate Appraisals: A Primer

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to valuing features of homes in Palmdale and Los Angeles, Collard Appraisal Group can't be beat.
 The sales comparison approach to value is usually awarded the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-The bottom line is, an appraiser from Collard Appraisal Group will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from Collard Appraisal Group will help you get the most accurate property value, so you can make profitable real estate decisions.